 Losing Eden | Allen Lane | 2020/2021

 Losing Eden was published by Allen Lane / Penguin Press in March 2020.
 The paperback is published February 27 2021.
 It's about the relationship between the natural world and the human psyche; a wide-ranging inquiry into the mechanism by which contact with 'nature' is therapeutic.
 It is long-listed for the Wainwright Prize and received a Society of Authors' award.
-It was a Times and Telegraph book of the year.
-It will be published in Italy, Spain, Germany, Estonia and the United States.
+The Times and Telegraph named it a book of the year (2020) and the paperback became a Times' bestseller (2021).
+It is published in German, Spanish, Italian and will soon be out in the United States and Estonia.

 Reviews for Losing Eden: